1. Overview of MET

 -help and -version command line options are available for all of the MET tools.
 Typing the name of the tool with no command line options also produces the usage statement.

 The MET package is a “living” set of tools.
 Our goal is to continually enhance it and add to its capabilities.
 Because our time, resources, and talents are limited, we welcome contributed code for future versions of MET.
 These contributions may represent new verification methodologies, new analysis tools, or new plotting functions.
-For more information on contributing code to MET, please contact firstname.lastname@example.org.
+For more information on contributing code to MET, please create a post in the METplus GitHub Discussions Forum.

-Requirements from various government agencies that use MET have resulted in our code being analyzed by Fortify, a proprietary static source code analyzer owned by HP Enterprise Security Products.
-Fortify analyzes source code to identify for security risks, memory leaks, uninitialized variables, and other such weaknesses and bad coding practices.
-Fortify categorizes any issues it finds as low priority, high priority, or critical, and reports these issues back to the developers for them to address.
-A development cycle is thus established, with Fortify analyzing code and reporting back to the developers, who then make changes in the source code to address these issues, and hand the new code off to Fortify again for re-analysis.
+Requirements from various government agencies that use MET have resulted in our code being analyzed by both the Fortify and SonarQube static source code analysis tools.
+Fortify and SonarQube analyze source code to identify for security risks, memory leaks, uninitialized variables, and other such weaknesses and bad coding practices.
+They categorize issue as low priority, high priority, or critical, and report these issues back to the developers for them to address.
 The goal is to drive the counts of both high priority and critical issues down to zero.

 The MET developers are pleased to report that Fortify reports zero critical issues in the MET code.
 Users of the MET tools who work in high security environments can rest assured about the possibility of security risks when using MET, since the quality of the code has now been vetted by unbiased third-party experts.
 The MET developers continue using Fortify routinely to ensure that the critical counts remain at zero and to further reduce the counts for lower priority issues.